The Supreme Court rejects a nationwide opioid settlement with OxyContin maker Purdue Pharma

 This story has been corrected to show Chief Justice John Roberts was a dissenter, not Justice Ketanji Brown Jackson.

-Associated Press writer Geoff Mulvihill contributed to this report from Cherry Hill, New Jersey.
+Associated Press writers Geoff Mulvihill in Cherry Hill, New Jersey, and Susan Haigh in Hartford, Connecticut, contributed to this report.

 Follow the AP's coverage of the U.S. Supreme Court at https://apnews.com/hub/us-supreme-court.